gabssnake/observablehq-docs/docs/learn/overview.md

 The [Observable Plot](https://observablehq.com/@observablehq/plot) library lets you quickly build and customize data visualizations.
 Code snippets are provided in the [cell menu](https://observablehq.com/@observablehq/adding-cells?collection=@observablehq/notebook-fundamentals) as a starting point for many common chart types.
 They help get you up and running quickly with your own visualizations by simply substituting your data and variable names.

 <div style="max-width: 640px; border-radius: 5px; overflow: hidden; padding: 1rem;">
     <video src="./assets/cellMenuExample.mp4" alt="Video screenshot of Observable notebook, showing selection of a line chart code snippet from the Add Cell menu.
-A new cell with starter code appears, then the coder replaces the example Apple stock data with subway ridership data to create an updated chart of ridership over time." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay loop muted></video>
+A new cell with starter code appears, then the coder replaces the example Apple stock data with subway ridership data to create an updated chart of ridership over time." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay playsinline loop muted></video>
 </div>

 ### Add interactivity